yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 ''Oh, and by the way, this cable is a good thing to have anyway, because many embedded devices feature that JTAG-interface e.g. HP's IPAQ has one as well, so if you dare to open it, you can do lots of [http://openwince.sourceforge.net/jtag/iPAQ-3600/ "funky things with your IPAQ"]''

+[http://openwince.sourceforge.net/jtag/ Openwince/JTAG] calls this cable as "Xilinx DLC5 JTAG Parallel Cable III" but since this variant isn't buffered, the length of this cable must not exceed 15..20cm.

 Since the JTAG adaptor gives you full access to your Flash, I wonder if that nasty thing about shorting pins shouldn't be removed altogether.

 Note: I had to enable ppdev in the kernel to use the program by hairydairymaid with linux.
 Working versions of the CFE can be found at [http://downloads.openwrt.org/people/inh/cfe/], information about changing the CFE are available at [http://wiki.openwrt.org/OpenWrtDocs/Customizing].